awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

 # Amazon EKS on AWS Outposts<a name="eks-on-outposts"></a>

-Beginning with Kubernetes version 1\.14\.8 with Amazon EKS platform version `eks.5` and Kubernetes version 1\.13\.12 with Amazon EKS platform version `eks.6`, you can create and run Amazon EKS nodes on AWS Outposts\.
+ You can create and run Amazon EKS nodes on AWS Outposts\.
 AWS Outposts enables native AWS services, infrastructure, and operating models in on\-premises facilities\.
 In AWS Outposts environments, you can use the same AWS APIs, tools, and infrastructure that you use in the AWS Cloud\.
 Amazon EKS nodes on AWS Outposts is ideal for low\-latency workloads that need to be run in close proximity to on\-premises data and applications\.
 For more information about AWS Outposts, see the [AWS Outposts User Guide](https://docs.aws.amazon.com/outposts/latest/userguide/)\.

 ## Prerequisites<a name="eks-outposts-prereq"></a>